mahmoudmohamedramadan/Backend-Roadmap/README.md

 > You can watch the <a href="https://m.youtube.com/playlist?list=PL0eyrZgxdwhypQiZnYXM7z7-OTkcMgGPh">Object Oriented PHP Tutorial</a> as a optional choice after Elzero course

 ### Advanced PHP:  Elzero
-Third, you may need to know some advanced topics in PHP like `Sanitization` and `XSS` 👇
+Third, you may need to know some advanced topics in PHP like `Sanitization` and <a href="https://portswigger.net/web-security/cross-site-scripting">`XSS`</a> 👇

 <a href="https://youtu.be/uXpQSrx8aqw">Advanced PHP</a>